Gage Roads

-Rottnest Island lies to the west of Gage Roads, Owen Anchorage and Cockburn Sound lie to the south.
+With Rottnest Island lying to the west of Gage Roads and Owen Anchorage and Cockburn Sound to the south, Gage Roads was the location of the 1987 America's Cup.

-The local Gage Roads Brewing Company, as well as the local marine engineering company Gage Roads Marine, are named after the area.

 Coastal geology

 The area is the most northern of one of four coastal basins formed from the flooding of a depression between Pleistocene aeolianite ridges running north-south, and the subsequent deposition of east-west Holocene banks.
 The seabed of Gage Roads is covered by seagrass.

 Naming

-Gage Roads was named after Rear-Admiral Sir William Hall Gage who was the Royal Navy Commander-in-Chief, East Indies, when James Stirling was surveying the Swan River in 1826.
+In the context of maritime navigation, the term 'roads' refers to a navigable waterway or channel that leads to a harbour or port.
+Gage Roads was named after Rear-Admiral William Hall Gage, who was the Royal Navy Commander-in-Chief, East Indies, when James Stirling was surveying the Swan River in 1826.

 Shipping reports

 Gage Roads is identified in shipping reports listing ships at anchor prior to entering the port of Fremantle.

 Anchorage

-At certain times, over 10 ships can be seen anchored in Gage Roads waiting to enter the port of Fremantle.
+At certain times, over ten ships can be seen anchored in Gage Roads waiting to enter the port of Fremantle.
 In addition to these waiting ships, oversized ships that are unable to enter the inner harbour due to size or draft are required to anchor in Gage Roads.